usrbinr/fpaR/README.md

 - [duckdb](https://github.com/duckdb/duckdb-r)
 - [lubridate](https://lubridate.tidyverse.org/)

-`fpaR` is designed to work with either tibbles or modern databases (DuckDB, Snowflake, SQLite, etc) with a unified syntax
+All functions are designed to work with either tibbles or modern databases (DuckDB, Snowflake, SQLite, etc) with a unified syntax.

-Even if you are working with tibbles, most functions are optimized to leverage [DuckDB](https://github.com/duckdb/duckdb-r) for increased speed and performance[^1]
+Even if you are working with tibbles, all functions are optimized to leverage [DuckDB](https://github.com/duckdb/duckdb-r) for increased speed and performance[^1]

-By default most `fpaR` function returns a lazy DBI object which you can return as a tibble with `dplyr::collect()`
+By default, all functions returns a lazy DBI object which you can return as a tibble with `dplyr::collect()`

 ## Key features & benefits